icinganalysis/icinganalysis.github.io/content/using pycharm.md

 but this is not a "best practice", as it does not work for drafts on the production server, and I have often forgotten to change it back.

+## Things that are still manual

+Deleting drafts after publishing.

+## Common errors

+Forgetting to include {filename} in an internal link.

 ## Git

 PyCharm also includes integration with git,